 Using the completion framework, we show that superpolynomial quantum speedups exist only when the complexity of identifying the domain is superpolynomial with respect to the approximate degree.

-\begin{result}[\textbf{No superpolynomial quantum speedups for functions with efficiently verifiable domains};~\Cref{lemma:naive_completion}] Let $X \subseteq \{0,1\}^{n}$ be a domain whose membership can be checked by any query algorithm in $T$ steps.
+\begin{result}[\textbf{No superpolynomial quantum speedups for functions with efficiently verifiable domains};~\Cref{lemma:naive_completion}] Let $X \subseteq \{0,1\}^{n}$ be a domain whose membership can be checked by an algorithm in $T$ queries.
 Then, for \emph{all} functions $f: X \rightarrow \{0,1\}$ with approximate degree $\Omega(\poly(T))$,

 \end{result}